 - E-mail address and password (login data)

-How long will your data be kept?
+How long is your data kept?

 We only store personal data for as long as is necessary: